-Once the proposal has been reviewed and signed by all the required individuals at the SMHS, the final signature is that of the UND Research & Sponsored Programs Development (RSPD).
-Once they have reviewed and signed the proposal, RSPD will email the Principal Investigator and scan the proposal back.
+Once the proposal has been reviewed and signed by all the required individuals at the SMHS, the final signature is UND Research & Sponsored Program Development.
+Once they have reviewed and signed the proposal, they will email the Principal Investigator.

-With an electronic proposal submission, the UND Research & Sponsored Programs Development Office is the authorized office with the responsibility of submitting those proposals electronically.
+With an electronic proposal submission, UND Research & Sponsored Program Development is the authorized office with the responsibility of submitting those proposals electronically.

 A proposal is essentially a persuasive essay trying to persuade a sponsor to spend their research dollars on your proposal above all others.
 A variety of Resources are available on-line to assist in proposal writing.
 Be sure to review the intended agency resources.